Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

 data Outcome = Win | Loss deriving (Show, Eq, Ord)
 ```

-And now, lets intuitively specify the switching strategy : *If our first choice is the winning door*, followed by which Monty Hall opens a door that contains a goat,
+And now, let's intuitively specify the switching strategy : *If our first choice is the winning door*, followed by which Monty Hall opens a door that contains a goat,
 *if we switch, then we will certainly lose*.
 That is because we already selected the winning door, and the switch will cost us the victory.
 However, *if our first choice is the losing door*,
-followed by which Monty Hall opens the door containing a goat, *if we switch, then we certainly win*.
-Because, we chose the losing door, Monty Hall opened the other losing door and the
+followed by Monty Hall opening the door containing a goat, *if we switch, then we certainly win*.
+Because we chose the losing door, Monty Hall opened the other losing door and the
 remaining door certainly assures our victory.

 In the specification above we used the language of *certain victory* or *certain loss*, so we need to model certainty.
-And that is simply modeled as:
+And that is simply modelled as:

 ```Haskell
 certainly :: a -> Dist a